 To book call 020 8069 9000

-At a time of unprecedented pressure on public spending budgets, it is essential that the highest possible standards are exercised in managing the many contracts that have been outsourced by the Public Sector and Civil Service to the private or voluntary sectors.
+At a time of unprecedented pressure on public spending budgets, it is essential that the highest possible standards are exercised in managing the thousands of contracts that have been outsourced by central and local government to the private or voluntary sectors.

-Effective Contract Management is a brand new training course to feature in our Financial Management & Commercial Skills series.
+To address these important concerns Civil Serice College has designed a brand new version of our Effective Contract Management training, as part of our Financial Management & Commercial Skills series, which will focus on contract management in the post Carillion era.
 The course is led by David Finlay, a well-known former director of National Audit Office who led the NAO's work on examining contracts let under the Private Finance Initiative (PFI) and other outsourcing arrangements.

-This course is unique in that it can be offered in alternative formats depending on delegates needs.
-The structured seminar style course enables attendees to learn alongside other contract managers about the key contract management issues which will determine whether a project succeeds or fails after contracts have been let.
+The Effective Contract Management course is unique in that it can be offered in alternative formats depending on delegates needs.
+The structured seminar style course on Effective Contract Management enables attendees to learn alongside other contract managers about the key contract management issues which will determine whether a project succeeds or fails after contracts have been let.
 Attendees will also have the opportunity to hear from the other delegates about their contract management experiences.

 Alternatively, Civil Service College is able to offer an exciting opportunity for individual project teams to spend a whole day with David Finlay to work through issues they are facing on managing contracts they have let.
 The attendees will be able to learn about best practice in contract management and to draw up an action plan for how the project and the contract management relationships will be improved.